quicwg/base-drafts/draft-ietf-quic-transport.md

 If a server receives a packet not associated with an existing connection, it executes the following steps, in order:

-The server MUST check if the packet uses a short form header, or is not long enough for the size required for the initial packet of any QUIC version that the server supports.
-See {{packet-size}} for the definition of packet size and the minimum size in this version of QUIC.
+1. The server MUST check if the packet uses a short form header, or is not long enough for the size required for the first packet of any QUIC version that the server supports.
+See {{packet-size}} for the definition of packet size and the minimum size of the first packet in this version of QUIC.
 If either condition is true, the packet cannot create a new connection.
 In this case, the server MUST either buffer the packet (see {{handshake-buffer}}), send a stateless reset ({{stateless-reset}}), or silently drop it.

-Otherwise, the server checks the version field in the long header.
+2. Otherwise, the server checks the version field in the long header.
 If the server does not support the chosen version, it MUST send a Version Negotiation packet as described in {{send-vn}}.

-If the server supports the version, the server operates in accordance with the specification of that version.
+3. If the server supports the version, the server operates in accordance with the specification of that version.
 For the version described in this specification, it checks if the packet is a correctly formatted Initial packet.
 If so, the server MUST proceed with the handshake ({{handshake}}).
 This commits the server to the version that the client selected.
 If not an Initial packet, the server MUST either buffer the packet or silently drop it.

-### Handshake Buffering {{#handshake-buffer}}
+### Handshake Buffering {#handshake-buffer}

-Due to packet reordering or loss, subsequent packets for a handshake might arrive at the server prior to the intended Initial packet.
+Due to packet reordering or loss, subsequent packets might arrive at the server prior to the Initial packet.
 As described above, servers MAY buffer these packets in anticipation of the Initial packet arriving later.
 This is especially useful for 0-RTT packets that routinely accompany Initial packets.

 Buffering ensures that data is not lost, which improves performance; conversely, discarding these packets could create false loss signals for the congestion